mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 - Make sure you are using `slcs.jasmin.ac.uk` as the short-lived credentials server, with your JASMIN account credentials.
 CEDA identities can no longer be used for authentication with this server.
 - We now encourage users of this service to migrate to use the {{<link "#globus-data-transfer-service">}}Globus service{{</link>}}
 for data transfers.
-This older gridftp service will likely be decomissioned over the next 12 months.
+This older GridFTP service will likely be decommissioned over the next 12 months.
 - Use of `globus-url-copy` is nothing to do with the {{<link "#globus-data-transfer-service">}}Globus service{{</link>}}: they are now very separate things.

 ### Globus data transfer service